sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 ## Generating a Distribution with `Dist::Zilla`

 Now let's take `Dist::Zilla` for a spin now and see how it differs from `h2xs`.
-Make sure you have `Dist::Zilla` installed on your machine and run this command if you don't already have `Dist::Zilla` configured:
+Make sure you have `Dist::Zilla` installed on your machine and create a direcotry on your home drive for tutorial projects:

+`mkdir ~/dzil_projects`

+`cd` into this directory and issue your first `Dist::Zilla` command:

 `dzil setup`